jhorisberger/RPi-HL1606/examples/examples_readme.md

 Or change the Pin numbers in HL1606_RPi_GPIO.py on line 10 and following.
 Also change the number of pixels your stripe has on line 16.

+**You need to supply Levelshifting for the signals !!!** The easiest way th achve this is with a quadruple dual-input and gate (74HC08 or similar)
+!(Levelshifter.jpeg)

 Description
 ------------